import()

 @k

-Retain the whitespaces on both sides of the data item; without it a trim operation will be automatically performed.
+Retain white spaces on both sides of the data item; without it, white spaces on both ends will be automatically deleted

 @d